Principles of The Labour Mobility Chapter

 There are different ways to obtain certification

-The LMCG coordinates implementation of the Labour Mobility Chapter of the AIT on the FLMM’s behalf
+The LMCG coordinates implementation of the Labour Mobility Chapter of the CFTA on the FLMM’s behalf